sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 * You can now choose what kind of response bodies you want to store in your HAR file.
 Instead of using --firefox.includeResponseBodies to include all bodies you can now use <code>--firefox.includeResponseBodies</code> [none,all,html][#518](https://github.com/sitespeedio/browsertime/pull/518).
 * We cleaned up how you collect trace logs from Chrome.
 If you want the devtools.timeline log (and CPU spent metrics), just use <code>--chrome.timeline</code>.
 If you want to configure trace categories yourself, use --chrome.traceCategories
 * File names are now based on 1 and not 0 so the first file from the first iteration is named something with -1. [#536](https://github.com/sitespeedio/browsertime/pull/536).
-* Store the Chromedriver log in the result directory (before it was stored where you run Browsertime) [#452](https://github.com/sitespeedio/browsertime/pull/452).
+* Store the ChromeDriver log in the result directory (before it was stored where you run Browsertime) [#452](https://github.com/sitespeedio/browsertime/pull/452).
 * In some cases we leaked Bluebird promises, they are now native promises.
 * Running the engine took a promise that eventually became the scripts.
 Now you need to run with the scripts directly (no promises) to simplify the flow.